 Granting Data Access

-A guide for DataDAO owners on how to securely manage and approve on-chain permissions for data consumers.
+A guide for DataDAO creators on how to securely manage and approve onchain permissions for data consumers.

-As a DataDAO owner, one of your key responsibilities is managing access to your dataset.
+As a DataDAO creator, one of your key responsibilities is managing access to your dataset.
 This guide walks you through the on-chain process for approving a request from a developer or researcher.

 📘